 Learn something new every day More Info... by email

+Many of the most widely marketed “natural antiseptics” come as distilled or compressed oils that have been derived from the leaves of a range of plants.
+The tea tree is one of the most popular.
 Tea tree oil is known for having multiple benefits and works well for skin care.
 The oil works as a natural antibiotic as well as an antiseptic, both of which are beneficial when fighting and preventing skin infections.
 If using to clean and disinfect wounds, full strength tea tree oil should be diluted slightly with water to protect the skin and avoid further irritation.

 Can we use orange seed as an antiseptic?